gaps-closure/capo/C/conflict_analyzer/phase-3/edges.md

 ### Parameter_Indirect_Out

 Let `P` be a parameter node in an indirect call invocation to a function `F`.
 Then for each parameter passed to the call, there is a `Parameter_Indirect_Out` edge from `P` to the corresponding argument of `F`.

+### DataDepEdge_Indirect_Ret

+Edge from return node of an indirect callee to the indirect callsite.

 ### ControlDep_ExternSubgraph